IntegerMan/FSharpStarship/README.md

 - [x] Convert O2 to CO2 near human
 - [x] Air recylclers convert CO2 to Oxygen
 - [x] Allow faster equilibrium between tiles
+- [ ] Simulate tile gasses iteratively and then recursively with a max number of recursions

 ## Power